Guardianship and Alternatives: Making the Right Decision for Your Adult Child with a Disability

 The decision framework starts with a realistic assessment of what your adult child can and cannot do, and where the gaps create genuine risk.

-If your adult child can express preferences, understand basic choices, and manage routine daily activities but needs help with complex medical decisions and financial management, supported decision-making combined with a healthcare surrogate and durable power of attorney may be sufficient.
+If your adult child can express preferences, understand basic choices, and manage routine daily activities, but needs help with complex medical or financial decisions, start with the least restrictive option.
+Supported decision-making combined with a healthcare surrogate and durable power of attorney may be enough.
 This preserves the most autonomy at the lowest cost.

-If your adult child has significant cognitive impairment that prevents reliable communication of preferences or understanding of choices in specific areas, limited guardianship or guardian advocacy provides legal authority where needed while preserving rights elsewhere.
+If your adult child has significant cognitive impairment that prevents them from reliably communicating preferences or understanding choices in specific areas, limited guardianship or guardian advocacy provides legal authority where it is needed while preserving rights elsewhere.

-Full guardianship should be reserved for situations where the individual truly cannot participate in any meaningful decision-making and where less restrictive alternatives are inadequate to protect their health and safety.
-Florida courts now require petitioners to demonstrate why alternatives are insufficient.
+Reserve full guardianship for situations where the individual truly cannot participate in any meaningful decision-making and less restrictive alternatives are not enough to protect their health and safety.
+Florida courts now require petitioners to show why alternatives are insufficient.

 The decision is not permanent.
 Guardianship can be modified or terminated if circumstances change.
-An individual who gains capacity in certain areas can petition the court for restoration of specific rights.
+An individual who gains capacity in certain areas can petition the court to restore specific rights.

 The Financial Planning Connection

-Families should make these decisions as part of a coordinated plan that includes estate documents, trust structures, benefit preservation strategies, and transition planning.
-The guardianship question is not a standalone legal decision.
-It is one piece of a larger system designed to protect your family member's quality of life.
+These decisions should not be made in isolation.
+They belong in a coordinated plan that includes estate documents, trust structures, benefit preservation strategies, and transition planning.
+The guardianship question is one piece of a larger system designed to protect your family member's quality of life.

 Start Early